hyclex/five_in_row/README.md

 ### GUI bugs

 In the current version, there is some issue if you click when AI is computing.
-I left it here since it is OK to work and my focus is the searching algorithm.

 ### Forbidden Move Version